-Peginterferon Alfa-2b in Treating Younger Patients With Craniopharyngioma That is Recurrent or Cannot Be Removed By Surgery
+Peginterferon alfa-2b in Treating Younger Patients with Craniopharyngioma That is Recurrent or Cannot Be Removed by Surgery

 Basic Trial Information

-|Phase II||Biomarker/Laboratory analysis, Treatment||Active||18 months to 25 years||PBTC-039|
+|Phase II||Biomarker/Laboratory analysis, Treatment||Temporarily closed||18 months to 25 years||PBTC-039|

 Further Study Information